rapidpages/rapidpages/README.md

 User Subscriptions (Payments):

-- `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` - the public key for the Stripe Client, used at checkout and for the customer portal
+- `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`: the public key for the Stripe Client, used at checkout and for the customer portal
-- `STRIPE_SECRET_KEY` - the Stripe secret key, used in the backend
+- `STRIPE_SECRET_KEY`: the Stripe secret key, used in the backend
-- `STRIPE_WEBHOOK_SECRET` = the Stripe Webhooks secret key, used to validate signed Stripe Webhook requests
+- `STRIPE_WEBHOOK_SECRET`: the Stripe Webhooks secret key, used to validate signed Stripe Webhook requests
+- `STRIPE_PLAN_PRICES`: the plans price ids (see the comment on .env.example for details)

 Switch to Test Mode on Stripe https://dashboard.stripe.com/test

+Configure your plans in [plans.ts](src/plans.ts).

 #### Test Stripe Webhooks Locally